Coffee Roasting Exhaust Systems

 How are coffee beans roasted?
 What equipment is needed for roasting coffee beans?

 Commercial coffee roasters first drop raw coffee beans into loaders, which feed into a rotating drum.
-The drum is pre-heated to a temperature of around 240 degrees.
-After 12-15 minutes, depending on the type of roast, the roasted coffee beans exit the drum at temperatures around 195 degrees and are placed on a cooling tray at the front of the roaster.
+The drum is pre-heated to a temperature of around 450 degrees F. After 12-15 minutes, depending on the type of roast, the roasted coffee beans exit the drum at temperatures around 350F degrees and are placed on a cooling tray at the front of the roaster.
 A special machine removes any stones or debris before someone manually checks for defects.
 Once cooled completely, the roasted coffee beans are finally packaged for sale.
 So, we can see that there are really three stages to the process where exhaust and particulate extraction is needed, where ducting is needed.

 - The loading stage.
 When the beans are loaded into loaders and drums, dust can bloom.
 Hoods and ducting can be used to capture the dust and prevent it from settling back into the drum.

 - The initial roasting stage.
-Heat from the drum, bean hulls/skins, and dust all need to be extracted as exhaust from the 240-degree drum environment.
+Heat from the drum, bean hulls/skins, and dust all need to be extracted as exhaust from the 450F degree drum environment.

 - The cooling stage.
 As the coffee beans move from the roaster to the cooling tray, both particulates generated during roasting and heat from the drum need to be collected and conveyed through ductwork as exhaust or to a collector for filtering prior to exhaust.